LucianoXu/NQPV/README.md

 - EPS (float) : controls the precision of equivalence between float numbers.
 - SDP_PRECISION (float) : controls the precision of the SDP solver.
 - SILENT (**true** or **false**) : controls whether the intermediate procedures are output during the verification.
 This is for the purpose of monitoring a time consuming task.
+- IDENTICAL_VAR_CHECK (**true** or **false**) : controls whether identical variables (operators) are detected to keep the naming more informative.
+Default is on, and this function is especially time consuming.
+Turn if off for verification of programs with large qubit number.

 The syntax of **setting** is:
 ```